PanAeon/vscode-tmgrammar-test/README.md

         }
 ```

-Notice the `-c` option that will output messages in a convenient format for the problemMatcher.
+Notice the `-c` option that will output messages in a handy format for the problemMatcher.

 Result: